 What is a counselor’s job like?

 Each counselor lives in a cabin with 8-10 teenagers and one other counselor.
 The girls’ cabins have bathrooms, while the boys use a joint latrine.
-All counselors teach “classes” throughout the day, in something that he or she feels comfortable with.
+All counselors teach “classes” or activities throughout the day, in something that he or she feels comfortable with.
 Some examples of classes are tennis, sailing, photography, painting, soccer, swimming, kayaking. . .

 Even though a counselor’s job is a twenty-four hour a day responsibility, each staff member is given time to rest and plan.
 Each staff member receives one day off per week, beginning at approximately 9:00pm and concluding the following night at 9:00pm.
 Days off during staff training, Community Program and Kids Kamp are an assigned day for all the counselors.
 Days off during the regular session are not assigned but counselors sign up for the day they would like off.
 Only 6-8 counselors are off or out of camp on any one day during the sessions.
 Counselors should not assume that the camp will provide transportation for days off.
 It is expected that the counselors will retire with the campers.
 This helps to solve the problem of getting campers to bed.

 Work ethic – Romans 12:1 work=worship… Counselors should exhibit the joy of the Lord at all times, even when performing menial tasks.
 Counselors must remember that campers are watching us at all times to see if life matches profession.
 This means there is no room for harshness or unkind behavior.
 The love of Christ through the power of the Holy Spirit must shine out.
 The camp seeks employees who, through the power of the Holy Spirit, will exhibit the fruits of the Spirit: joy, love, humility, peace, patience, patience, patience.

 The theology of Chop Point is that of traditional Christianity as taught in the word of God and summarized in the Apostle’s Creed.